Robocopy: Features

+Use

-Robocopy syntax is markedly different from its predecessors (copy and xcopy), in that it accepts only folder names, without trailing backslash, as its source and destination arguments.
-File names and wildcard characters (such as * and ?) are not valid as source or destination arguments; files may be selected or excluded using the optional "file" filtering argument (which supports wildcards) along with various other options.
+Robocopy syntax is markedly different from its predecessors, copy and xcopy, in that it accepts only folder names, without trailing backslash, as its source and destination arguments.
+File names and wildcard characters (such as * and ?) are not valid as source or destination arguments.
+Files may be selected or excluded using the optional file filtering argument (which supports wildcards) along with various other options.
+The files named are copied only from the folder selected for copying.
+Fully qualified path names are not supported.